muaz-khan/Canvas-Designer/README.md

 You can check other `*-handler.js` from [`dev`](https://github.com/muaz-khan/Canvas-Designer/tree/master/dev) directory to get the idea how exactly it works.

+Now open [`Gruntfile.js#L43`](https://github.com/muaz-khan/Canvas-Designer/blob/master/Gruntfile.js#L43) and add link to your new file: `dev/events-handler.js`.

+Now compile all your changes using `grunt`.

 ## Fifth Step

 Open [`events-handler.js`](https://github.com/muaz-khan/Canvas-Designer/blob/master/dev/events-handler.js) and make sure that your above `yourNewToolIconHandler` object is called for mouse up/down/move events.